 The longevity of your home’s windows depends greatly on the quality of window installed.
 Having a high-quality window replacement installed by a reputable professional will allow them to achieve their maximum lifespan.
 Take a look at the benefits of replacing poorly performing or tired house windows with brand new awning windows and see the difference.

 Signs You Need New Windows

-If you have noticed condensation on your sills, cracks, drafts, or corrosion, it’s likely your home’s windows need replacing.
+If you have noticed condensation or window sweating on your sills, cracks, or corrosion, it’s likely your home’s windows need replacing.
+There are also other signs you need new windows like drafts.
 Condensation can mean humidity problems.
-If the window is secure and you still see signs of frost or ice, the window is no longer performing as needed.
-Condensation can cause mold and mildew to grow inside the home threatening your health and lifespan of windows.
+If the residential windows are secure and you still see signs of frost or ice, the window is no longer performing as needed.
+Condensation build-up can cause mold and mildew to grow inside the home threatening your health and lifespan of windows.

 What Are Awning Windows?

 Let’s discuss a couple disadvantages.
-If an awning window is placed in a higher trafficked area of your home, it increases the chances of injury by collision.
+If an awning window replacement is installed in a higher trafficked area of your home, it increases the chances of injury by collision.
 Locating window awnings near decks, walkways or porches inflates the chance of getting hurt.
 Awning windows are designed with a slant which collects dirt quicker than a regular window, adding a necessity of more cleaning.
 These windows are also more difficult to duck out of in case of emergency.
 While breaking out is more difficult, this also means breaking in brings its own challenges.

 Our Awning Window Installation Technique Ensures Maximum Lifespan: